lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 <img src="images/12.png" width="550">

 #### Evaluation

 The two networks were concated and examined with test set (known and unknown).
 The results are shown below.
 We added a "Resizer" between the two networks to prevent overly confident prediction.
 Specifically, Resizer cropped 20\*30, 28\*42 and 36\*54 images based on the candidate points.
 Also it would shrink back to the original size -- 12\*24, 18\*36 and 24\*48 -- and feed them into the second network.

 <img src="images/13.png" width="350">

 ## Conclusion

 (1) we setup a complete dataset including 249 videos from 33 people.
 The images of our dataset feature occlusions on faces and variable light condition.
-In comparison to canonical dataset, we focus on the applicability for mobile devices. <br>
+In comparison to canonical dataset, we focus on the applicability for mobile devices.
-(2) we built a computational process including the refinement on the region proposal method mentioned in [7] and the eye-direction classifier in [10]. <br>
+(2) we built a computational process including the refinement on the region proposal method mentioned in [7] and the eye-direction classifier in [10].
 (3) we designed some data augmentation methods and proved them of use through experiments.

 ## Download The Dataset